excel-azmin/Smart-Care-Plus-Ubuntu-Deployment/README.md

-# Smart Care PRODUCTION DEPLOY ON UBUNTU SERVER
+# Smart Care Containerized PRODUCTION DEPLOY ON UBUNTU SERVER

 **Complete Following Process Step by Step to deploy the `Smart Care` Apps into `Ubuntu Server` using `Docker Swarm Rocks`**